j-505/JonathanFlores.github.io/index.md

 The time performances of the gearbox with a gear ratio of 15.2 was higher than determined from the calculations.
 The team suspected this was caused by an irregularity, where the teeth of the gears did not fully mesh together.
-Possible reasons arethe calibration of the laser cutting machine and the number of cutting cycles applied to the acrylic glass that would deform its shape.
+Possible reasons are the calibration of the laser cutting machine and the number of cutting cycles applied to the acrylic glass that would deform its shape.
 Overall, the team was satisfied with the final test performance time of 5.66 seconds.